loicrouillermonay/BSA2021_Google/README.md

 Secondly, we apply our data collection strategy.

+### Milestone 2 - Creating/Evaluating the model

+The second milestone is to create a predictive model that can predict how easy or difficult a french sentence is.
+At the end of the milestone, the deliverable is a callable API point which, given a text in French, will return its difficulty.
+Part of the exercise is to create an API, dockerize the solution and use cloud services.

 ## 2. Approach to solve the problem

 To solve the problem of creating a predictive model, we will use a method inspired from the papers we have read and learned in the research findings mentioned at the end of the readme.
 The method is described in the following paragraphs.